 - His goal is to travel to at least one interesting place each year.

 - He’s a bit obsessed with playing soccer.

 - He can play on his cello the opening theme to HBO’s Game of Thrones.

 - Korean friends say that his homemade kimchi tastes pretty authentic.

 - She taught English in St. Petersburg, Russia.

 - Prior to Reflection Films, she worked for a variety of nonprofits with missions tied to public health and education.

 - She and her friend, Sarah Rogers, co-wrote a children’s book, which Sarah also illustrated.

-- Someday she hopes to learn how to play tunes on the harmonica…including “The Victors,” the University of Michigan’s fight song.
+- She has learned how to play several tunes on the harmonica, including “The Victors,” the University of Michigan’s fight song.